 Alice Salinas is an affordable housing consultant and activist.
-Her commitment to housing the homeless and very-low income individuals stems from the many years of working with poor families in addressing their needs for decent and safe shelter.
+Her commitment to housing the homeless and very low income individuals stems from the many years of working with poor families in addressing their needs for decent and safe shelter.
 She also works with homeless advocates assisting them with permanent solutions to the issue of chronic homelessness.
-Alice was born and raised in LA, is a graduate of the Occidental College and UCLA.
+Alice was born and raised in LA and is a graduate of the Occidental College and UCLA.
 She has one sister, two brothers and is the daughter of a United Auto Worker.

 Susanna Bixby Dakin

-A native California writer and sculptor, she is a co-founder of 18th Street Arts Center and the former publisher of High Performance Magazine.
-Susanna has also been instrumental and an sustaining figure over many decades in family and indigenous farmer¹s rights, nuclear disarmament and environmental justice movements.
+A native California writer and sculptor, Susanna Bixby Dakin is a co-founder of 18th Street Arts Center and the former publisher of High Performance Magazine.
+Susanna has also been instrumental and an sustaining figure over many decades in family and indigenous farmers’ rights, nuclear disarmament, and environmental justice movements.

 Laddie John Dill

-A native California visual artist, he is internationally recognized with work in the permanent collections of over 25 museums.
+A native California visual artist, Laddie John Dill is internationally recognized with work in the permanent collections of over 25 museums.
 He has extensive teaching experience at Cal Arts, Otis Art Institute and the Santa Monica College of Design, Art and Architecture.